-Initial local reports carried details of the primary investigation where the police were hinting at personal enmity as the possible motive behind the murders.
-According to Anandabazar Patrika, the family was killed at around 12 pm on October 8 by an unidentified man who had entered the victims’ home with a knife.
-The cops initially suspected that a dispute over property triggered the murders.
-To them, the crime seemed like an “act of revenge”.
+Initial local reports carried details of the primary investigation where the police hinted at financial dispute as the possible motive behind the murders.
+According to Anandabazar Patrika, the family was killed around 12 pm on October 8 by an unidentified man who had entered the victims’ home with a knife.
+To them, the crime an “act of revenge”.

-A Bengali report in The Indian Express also stated that the police were investigating the possibility of a known person’s hand behind the heinous crime.
+A report in The Indian Express also stated that the police were investigating the possibility of a known person’s role in the alleged crime.

-Another BJP MP from West Bengal Arjun Singh directly blamed the TMC for the murder of an ‘RSS’ worker.
+Another former BJP MP from West Bengal, Arjun Singh, directly blamed the TMC for the murder of an ‘RSS’ worker.

 BJP national general secretary Kailash Vijayvargiya also attacked the Mamata Banerjee government.